/

 AITC is reported to damage DNA and is toxic to aquatic organisms.

-AITC EFFECT ON ENVIRONMENT - STUDIES:
+AITC EFFECT ON AMPHIBIANS:

 Effect of allyl isothiocyanate on developmental toxicity in exposed Xenopus laevis embryos